grant-king/ML_progress/log.md

 **Thoughts:**  I should continue doing Scrapy scraping projects right after this one.
 It takes a lot of time to reintroduce a topic, although I know I have to sometimes.
 I'm glad that I'm already familiar enough with the components of Scrapy that it doesn't take long.
 Still, I think I'm to a certain point of familiarity with it that it wouldn't be difficult to get lots of practice in order to commit the operating specifics to memory.

+April 30, 2019

+**Today's Progress:** Continued Scrapy project.
+Reviewing DataCamp Scrapy course.
+Continued Mindshift week 4.
+TPTM Selenium day II.

+**Thoughts:** It looks like Scrapy has a way to interact with Javascript pages using something called Splash.
+This is an alternative to what TPTM course talks about with Selenium.
+I think my time will be better spent sticking to Scrapy methods for now.

 # **Links to work:**
 ## Jupyter Notebooks
 #### Movie JSON EDA